Resilient localisation for Uncrewed Aerial Systems (UAS) is vital if they are to complete their mission.

 The UAS needs an onboard sensor that provides positioning while operating in all weather conditions, and especially when satellite navigation systems are temporarily unavailable, occluded by buildings, or have been actively blocked.

-Sensoriis have developed and patented Active Radar Cooperating or ARCTM, two or more radars cooperating with each other, that provide a localisation capability based upon direct radar range measurement, that is independent of satellites and resilient to jamming mechanisms.
+Sensoriis have developed and patented Active Radar Cooperating or ARCTM, two or more radars cooperating with each other, that provide a localisation capability based upon direct radar range measurement, and is highly resilient to jamming mechanisms.